How to Keep Spiders Out of Your Bedroom

 4. Get a pet

-Many pets, such as cats and dogs, have a natural instinct to chase and hunt down insects around the house, and they’ll happily help get rid of them for you.
+Many pets, such as cats and dogs, have a natural instinct to chase and hunt down insects around the house.
 While they usually target fast-moving critters like flies or moths, don’t be surprised if they track down a wayward spider, too.
 Cats, in particular, are curious creatures, and a crawling spider can easily become their new favourite plaything.
+If you notice your pet playing with a spider, be cautious and try to prevent them from eating it, as it could upset their stomach.

 5. Clean your house regularly